Location: Waterloo, Ontario, Canada

 The primary noise sources assessed were:

 - Road traffic – on both Bridge Street and Northfield Drive.
-The impact of road noise was to determined and their potential impact on the proposed 6-storey residential building
+The impact of road noise was determined and their potential impact on the proposed 6-storey residential building

 - Existing industrial/commercial uses – to the north west of Northfield Drive.
 There are numerous existing industrial/commercial uses.
 Their potential impact on the proposed residential building was also determined